-If you’re a web designer by trade, your website plays a crucial role in helping you find and secure new clients.
-By highlighting your skills, services, and past projects through an online portfolio, you’re providing future clients with the information they need when deciding whether to hire you to complete their projects.
+Your website plays a crucial role in helping you find and secure new clients.
+By highlighting your skills, know-how, services, and past projects through an online portfolio, you’re providing future clients with the information they need when deciding whether to hire you to complete their projects.

-In addition to creating a dynamic online portfolio, you should include customer testimonials on your website to highlight the positive experiences they had when working with you.
+In addition to creating a dynamic online portfolio, though, it’s vitally important to include customer testimonials on your website to highlight the positive experiences they had when working with you.
+Whether you’re managing a fully-fledged eCommerce site or you’re just a startup with a basic landing page, making sure you include testimonials is one of the best ways to provide social proof and show website visitors that you mean business.

-Let’s discuss how to use the Testimonials feature to establish credibility in your field, while converting more site visitors into clients.
+Let’s discuss how to use the Testimonials feature to establish credibility in your field, while improving the conversion rate of visitors into clients.

 Build trust with the Testimonials custom post type

 Once visitors recognize how satisfied your past clients are with your work, it will be easier for them to believe in your skills, knowledge, and talents.
-Not only will they be more inclined to hire you, but having a successful business puts you in a position where you can raise prices without deterring customers.
+Not only will they be more inclined to hire you, but demonstrating that you already have a successful business puts you in a position where you can raise prices without deterring customers.

-You can enable Testimonials by going to Jetpack > Settings > Writing and scrolling down to Custom Content Types.
+You can enable Testimonials by going to Jetpack > Settings > Writing and scrolling down to Custom Content Types and turning on the Testimonials option.

 Similar to Portfolios, Testimonials will be displayed in their own archive.
 You can add them to any post or page using the [testimonials] shortcode.